ruby/typeprof/doc/doc.md

 ```

 In the above program, neither the method `foo` nor the method `bar` is called.
-Type Profiler stub-calls the `bar` with a `untyped` arugment, so you can get the information that an `Integer` is passed to a method `foo`.
+TypeProf stub-calls the `bar` with a `untyped` arugment, so you can get the information that an `Integer` is passed to a method `foo`.

 However, this feature may slow down the analysis and may also brings many wrong guesses, so we plan to allow a user to enable/disable this feature in the configuration.